edward-shen/MMM-pages/README.md

 ### Hidden pages

-The idea behind hidden pages is to be able to create special "modes" which are totally configurable by the user and are seperated from the "normal" MM² operation.
+The idea behind hidden pages is to be able to create special "modes" which are totally configurable by the user and are separated from the "normal" MM² operation.
-Some examples would be a "guest", "admin" or "screensaver" mode, where only very specific modules are shown and you do not want to have them in your normal page roation.
+Some examples would be a "guest", "admin" or "screensaver" mode, where only very specific modules are shown and you do not want to have them in your normal page rotation.

 These hidden pages are only accessible via notifications, so you need to send them from other modules.
 Examples integrations could be with touch, bots or voice commands.